So, your website's been built. What next? You need to think about your website content.

-Large organisations and corporates will either outsource their content marketing, or have staff whose sole role is to work on the content.
+Large organisations will either outsource their content marketing, or have staff whose sole role is to work on the content.
 SMEs don't have that luxury.

 We can't create time, but what we can do is draw up a content schedule to fit what can do within the limited time we have to do it.

 And as always in marketing, think about who your target audience are.

 If you need any help or advice on getting your website content written, drop us a line.